Ark2000/PankuConsole/README.md

 Do you want to contribute?
 Learn more in [the contribution section](./CONTRIBUTING.md). 🌟🙌

-Also, see [Project Roadmap]([./docs/roadmap.md](https://github.com/Ark2000/PankuConsole/discussions/152)) for more information about the development plan of this project.
+Also, see [Project Roadmap](https://github.com/Ark2000/PankuConsole/discussions/152) for more information about the development plan.

 # License 📜